dackst/nayuta/notes.md

     * mishy theme park on continent
   * same measurement units (selge, arge, etc.) and money (mira)
     * current year is 1579 as opposed to early 1200s, so either far in the future (Loewe: "mankind will repeat its mistakes forever") or using a different calendar (no mention of Aidios, though Nayuta brings up the lack of a church on Remnant Island to the doctor so churches must exist elsewhere)
-      * use of N.S. means there must be at least 1 other "Old Style" calendar system in place
+      * calendar name implies there must be at least 1 other "old" calendar system

 assuming the continent *is* the zemuria that we know (and not some parallel version of it), the conditions at the end of this game (only one moon, but fully accessible planet) could only mean: